 An increasingly popular trend related to diversity and inclusion initiatives is the recognition of, and mitigation against, ‘unconscious’ or ‘subconscious’ bias in decision-making through awareness training.
 For example, unconscious assumptions can often overlap with common stereotypes: ‘women are more emotional than men’, ‘assertive women are too ambitious’, ‘persons with disabilities cannot perform as well’, and ‘older people are out of touch with technology’.
 Though unconscious biases may not necessarily lead to biased decisions in the workplace, they may predict discriminatory non-verbal, subtle behaviours, such as sitting further away from someone, cutting interviews short, evaluating someone more poorly or disciplining someone more frequently.
 These types of behaviours can lead to negative consequences, such as poor morale, bad publicity, loss of time and productivity as well as erosion or loss of client relationships.

-1 Erika C Collins is a partner and Ryan Hutzler is an associate at Proskauer Rose LLP.
-Special thanks to Michelle Gyves, Peter Wilson and Mindy Yang for their contributions to this chapter.
+1 Erika C Collins is a partner at Proskauer Rose LLP.
+The author extends special thanks to Michelle Gyves, Peter Wilson and Mindy Yang for their contributions to this chapter.

 2 See, e.g., Racial Equality Directive 2000/43, 2000 OJ (L 180) 22 (EC); Employment Equality Directive 2007/78, 2007 OJ (L 303) 16 (EC).